-This quotation alone give us three pieces of evidence that this is experimental fiction, concerned less with verisimilitude or didacticism than with language and emotion (with “the truth of the human heart,” as Hawthorne put it in one of American literature’s early manifestoes for a non-realist fiction):
+This quotation alone give us three pieces of evidence that this is experimental fiction, concerned less with verisimilitude or didacticism than with language and emotion (with “the truth of the human heart,” as Hawthorne put it in the Preface to The House of the Seven Gables, one of American literature’s early manifestoes for a non-realist fiction):

 1. Ducornet’s willingness to extend sympathy and give voice to forms of desire and states of mind considered socially suspect or unacceptable—and not only by the forces of school-board suburban conservatism, but also by the moral technocrats of the liberal left, against whom Ducornet, an aesthetic anarchist, has been severe in her judgments, uncompromisingly labelling them “Pol Pot persons.”
 For more on the politics of Ducornet’s fiction, see my essay on Gazelle.
 Netsuke allows its characters to render judgment on each other, but it provides no perspective from which the author or some social stand-in for the author might judge them.